mauroporras/dotfiles/README.md

 # DotFiles

-Awesome configuration and plugins for Neovim, tmux and Git.
+Cool configuration and plugins for Neovim, tmux and Git.

 ## 1. Install Neovim